Frequently Asked Questions about the TOEFL iBT® Test

 If you are taking the test in Korea, see the specific refund policy for test takers in Korea.

 Yes.
-If you cancel your registration no later than three full days before your test date (not including the day of the test or the day of your request), you can receive a refund of half your original test fee.
+If you cancel your registration no later than 4 full days before your test date, you can receive a refund of half your original test fee.
 Refunds are in U.S. dollars.
 Cash refunds are not available.

 - How can I get a refund on my TOEFL iBT registration voucher?